tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/create-data-source.md

 ```

 > [!NOTE]
-> When using [TRUNCATE TABLE](https://docs.microsoft.com/en-us/sql/t-sql/statements/truncate-table-transact-sql?view=sql-server-2017) to remove a large number of rows from a SQL table, the indexer will not be able to pick up the deleted rows due to the nature of not being able to identify individual row deletions.
-The indexer to which the data source is attached needs to be [reset](reset-indexer.md) to reset the change tracking state and pick up these deletions.
+> When using [TRUNCATE TABLE](https://docs.microsoft.com/sql/t-sql/statements/truncate-table-transact-sql) to remove a large number of rows from a SQL table, the change tracking state needs to be reset via an [indexer reset](reset-indexer.md) to pick up row deletions.

 ### Data Deletion Detection Policies
  The purpose of a data deletion detection policy is to efficiently identify deleted data items.
 Currently, the only supported policy is the **Soft Delete** policy, which allows identifying deleted items based on the value of a 'soft delete' column or property in the data source.
 This policy can be specified as follows: